maccallumlab/calmodulin_pre_paper/README.md

 # README

 This is a brief overview of the simulations and the analysis.
-Note that there is some redundency.
+Note that there is some redundency in the files.

 ## Simulation